withastro/astro/.changeset/rich-dolls-compete.md

 ASTRO_CUSTOM_500=true astro dev
 ```

-Note that if an error occurs in this file, it will default to the host 500 error page in SSR and the error overlay in development.
+If an error occurs rendering this page, your host's default 500 error page will be shown to your visitor in production, and Astro's default error overlay will be shown in development.